audiowalkman/wm2/spec/spec.md

 2. wm2 aims to avoid obsolescence as good as possible.
 3. wm2 aims to be as efficient as possible.
 4. wm2 aims to be testable by an automatic test runner (this includes both the core source code and user defined patches).
-5. wm2 aims to be very robust e.g. never break during performance time.
+5. wm2 aims to be very robust e.g. aims to never break during performance time.

 ## Architecture